anirudhkochhar/gameLibraryManager/README.md

 * Upload text exports directly from the hero card or reuse the sample data.
 * Search-as-you-type filters across title, platform/store and description.
 * Cards expand inline—click one to open a spotlight pane right under the tile with cover art, IGDB screenshots, trailer, IGDB rating and a “Back to grid” toggle.
 Switch between the dense list view or masonry grid via the layout pills above the search bar.
+* Profiles persist the names/platforms you uploaded—pick any directory (e.g. on an external drive) and use the Load/Save buttons.
+The browser remembers that directory and automatically reloads the profile on your next visit.
 * Gallery thumbnails deep-link to the IGDB CDN so you can inspect the original full-resolution renders.

 Because everything is static assets under `static/`, the FastAPI app simply mounts the directory.
 Swap it for any SPA framework later if you need routing, authentication or data caching.